-Sections 2 (MCL 28.422) and 9 (MCL 28.429) currently state that they do not apply to, among other things, pistols kept solely as relics, curios, or antiques permanently deactivated or not made for modern ammunition.
-House Bills 5429 and 5428 would amend these sections to delete the references to "antique" pistols and to delete the requirement that such pistols be kept "solely" for the stated purpose.
+Sections 2 (MCL 28.422) and 9 (MCL 28.429) currently state that they do not apply to, among others, pistols kept solely as relics, curios, or antiques permanently deactivated or not made for modern ammunition.
+House Bills 5429 and 5428 would amend these sections, respectively, to delete the references to "antique" pistols and that such pistols must be kept "solely" for the stated purpose.